Kurikka

-Kurikka is a town and municipality in Finland.
-It is located in the Southern Ostrobothnia region.
+Kurikka (/fi/) is a town and municipality in Finland.
+It is located in the South Ostrobothnia region.
 The population of Kurikka is and the municipality covers an area of of which is inland water.
 The population density is Data Finland municipality/population density Kurikka.
 The municipality is unilingually Finnish.

 Kurikka is one of the largest shareholders in the Finnish energy giant Fortum as well as in Neste Oil, one of Northern Europe's biggest oil companies.
 The political scene of the town is dominated by the Finnish Centre because of the agricultural roots and past of the town.

 The municipality of Jurva was consolidated to Kurikka on 1 January 2009 and the municipality of Jalasjärvi on 1 January 2016.

 Kurikka central sports park with river scene.

+History

+There is written evidence of the settlement of Kurikka since the 1540s.
+As conditions developed in Finland, industrialization began in Kurikka at the beginning of the 20th century, with the metal and wood industries.
+Kurikka initially belonged to the Isokyrö parish.
+Kurikka chapel was founded in 1672.
+The municipality gained independence from Ilmajoki in 1868; it received kauppala rights in 1966 and became a town in 1977.

 Transport

 Finnish national roads 67, 3 (European Highway E12) and 19 run through Kurikka.

 The Suupohja railway from Seinäjoki to Kaskinen runs through Kurikka.
 Passenger transport on the railway stopped in 1968 and the old railway station now serves as a lunch restaurant.
 The nearest passenger railway stations are in Seinäjoki and Parkano.

 The nearest airport is Seinäjoki Airport.

 The private coach company OnniBus route Helsinki—Seinäjoki—Vaasa has a stop at Jalasjärvi.